Farmacéuticos

 The evolving role of AI may assume tasks previously handled by Clinical Pharmacists, such as ensuring prescribed medications align with patient needs and care goals.
 However, Pharmacists will still play a crucial role in training, updating, and refining AI systems to adapt to changing regulations and advancements in medicine.
 The responsibility will increasingly fall on Informatics Pharmacists, Information Technology Pharmacists, Data Scientists, Machine Learning Engineers, and Software Engineers, rather than solely on Clinical Pharmacists.

-dice Bill Evans (Incierto)
+Bill Evans (Incierto) 7 months ago

 The decline of Clinical Pharmacy is on the horizon as AI advancements pose a significant threat to Clinical Pharmacists who heavily rely on algorithms for decision-making.
 AI's strength in algorithm-driven tasks aligns closely with the core functions of Clinical Pharmacy.
 It is crucial to differentiate between Clinical Pharmacists and other types of Pharmacists.